pubnub/pubnub-mcp-server/resources/sdk_docs/dart_misc.md

 ## Pause

-Force the SDK to stop all requests to the PubNub server when there are active subscribe channels.
-This method doesn't take any arguments.
+Force the SDK to stop all requests to PubNub server when there are active subscribe channels.

 ### Method(s)